Eight Forest Lane

 The heat from your hands will warm the mixture, so I do recommend placing them on a plate in a single layer and refrigerating for another 30 minutes so that they keep their shape before storing.

-How to store rum balls
+How to store rum balls?

 Place the made rum balls in an airtight container and store in the fridge for up to 2 weeks, or in the freezer for up to 2 months.
+They actually taste better after a couple of days!

 These rum balls do contain alcohol and are therefore an adults only treat.
 To make them alcohol free, you can omit the rum and use a teaspoon of vanilla extract for flavour instead.
 The mixture will be dryer without the extra liquid from the rum so you can omit the chilling step and just roll them into balls straight away.

-If you do make this recipe, please be sure to leave a comment and rating below!
-And tag any of your creations on Instagram with #eightforestlane as I would love to see.
+If you do make this recipe, please be sure to leave a comment and ⭐⭐⭐⭐⭐ rating below!
+And tag any of your creations on Instagram with @eightforestlane as I would love to see.

-Rum Balls (Dairy-Free)
+Rum Balls (Dairy Free)

-An Australian Christmas treat, these traditional rum balls are made using dairy-free alternatives making them the perfect for everyone!
+An Australian Christmas treat, these traditional rum balls are made using dairy free alternatives making them the perfect for everyone!
 Made with just 5 ingredients, these chocolate and coconut balls are the easiest dessert or snack to have on hand in December.

-5 from 3 votes
+4.72 from 14 votes

 Print Pin Rate